Teichlab/celltypist_wiki/README.md

 ```console
 python src/generate_json_from_latest_models.py /path/to/local_model_folder
 ```
+(Find all settings within the 'setting here' section)
 New json file will stay in `json/models.json`.
 Upload to `s3://celltypist/models/`.

 ## Generate encyclopedia table with tissue, dataset, and marker information